 What Is Unclaimed Money?

-Unclaimed money generally refers to financial accounts that have been inactive or those witch which you’ve lost contact for a year or more.
+Unclaimed money generally refers to financial accounts that have been inactive or those you haven’t contacted in a year or more.
 Unclaimed property laws require these firms to turn over these unclaimed assets eventually.

 So without even knowing it, you may have some cash sitting around waiting for you.
 Below are some common examples of unclaimed money:

-So what happens to these assets if you don’t take them?
-State laws require financial institutions and companies to transfer unclaimed money to the proper state authority within a certain time frame after it has been deemed unclaimed.
+So what happens to these assets if you don’t take them and they become unclaimed?
+State laws require financial institutions and companies to transfer unclaimed money to the proper state authority within a certain time frame.
 That agency then attempts to find you and return your missing money.

-Of course, you don’t have to wait for Uncle Sam or other entities to find you.
-There are several legitimate resources you can use to track down your unclaimed money directly from the screen you’re looking at right now.
-Below, we’ll give you some examples.
+Of course, you don’t have to wait for these institutions to find you.
+There are several legitimate resources you can use to track down your unclaimed money directly.

 Unclaimed Money: Where Can I Find It?